 Information about clinical trials

-At the Netherlands Cancer Center, we treat patients from all over the country.
-Every year, several thousands of them receive their treatment as part of our research into new therapies.
+At the Netherlands Cancer Institute, we treat patients from all over the country.
+Every year, several thousands receive their treatment as part of our research into new therapies.
 This kind of research is called “clinical science research”, or “experimental studies”.
 We prefer to use the term “clinical trials” on our websites.
 Please find general information about our trials on this page.
 To find out whether there is a trial available for you, please consult your physician.

 450Within the Nederlands Cancer Institute there's an average of about 450 clinical studies.